 Before you can secure a Java servlet application, you must complete the installation of Keycloak and create the initial admin user as shown in Installing and Booting.

-There is one caveat: you must run a separate WildFly instance on the same machine as the Keycloak server to run your Java servlet application.
+There is one caveat: Even though WildFly is bundled with keycloak, you cannot use this as an application container.
+Instead, you must run a separate WildFly instance on the same machine as the Keycloak server to run your Java servlet application.
 Run the Keycloak using a different port than the WildFly, to avoid port conflicts.

 To adjust the port used, change the value of the